Sumboard

 Multi-tenant architecture isn't just about data separation.
 It's about ensuring that no matter how your developers write queries, no matter how users interact with dashboards, the platform enforces data boundaries automatically.

 Token-based authentication is the first layer.
 Every embedded dashboard request includes a secure token that identifies which customer's data to access.
 The platform validates this token before executing any query, before rendering any chart, before returning any data.
+This maps directly to the OWASP API Security Top 10 guidance on broken authentication and broken object-level authorization.

 But tokens alone aren't enough.
 The platform needs architectural isolation: separate data contexts, query execution sandboxes, and row-level security enforcement through query filtering.